March 9, 2022

 I bid him good luck and started the final climb to the highway.
 It was the steepest thing I’d do all day long, climbing 800 vertical feet over the next 0.7 miles.
 That’s about a 20% slope for anyone doing the math, and it really sucked.
 But I didn’t have any alternative.
 The trail over the rocky ridge above me was the only way to get to the trailhead on Catalina Highway.

-I only had about 8 ounces of water left for the climb as the sun blazed overhead, so I rationed precious sips of water and I tried sucking on some Jolly Rancher candy to keep my mouth from completely drying out as I huffed and puffed up toward the crest.
+I only had about 8 ounces of water left for this hard climb as the sun blazed overhead.
+So, I rationed precious sips of water and tried sucking on some Jolly Rancher candy to keep my mouth from completely drying out as I huffed and puffed up toward the crest.

-It seemed to take me forever, and my calf muscles were burning the entire way up.
-But I eventually I made it to the top of the pass where I could see dozens of cars driving on the curvy mountain highway between Tucson and Mt.
+It seemed to take me forever to get to the top, and my calf muscles were burning the entire way up.
+But I eventually made it to the top of the pass, where I could see dozens of cars driving on the curvy mountain highway between Tucson and Mt.
 Lemmon.

 TANQUE VERDE

-From the pass, the trail descended sharply back down toward the trailhead.
-The views were great, but I felt as if I was moving as slowly downhill as I had been going up.
+From the pass, the trail dropped down toward the trailhead.
+The views were great, but the sharp descent made felt as if I was moving just as slowly downhill as I had been going up.
 Any misstep could lead to turning my ankle on the steep trail or loose rocks.

 I slowly ambled over to introduce myself, and he returned the gesture telling me his name was Cheez-It.
 Ah…I recognized his name from the last few trail registers.
 He was one of the northbound AZT thru-hikers ahead of me these past few days.
 I finally caught up with someone!